QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 ::

     lut.traveltimes.setdefault(STATION, {}).update(
-        {PHASE.upper(): traveltime_table})
+        {PHASE.upper(): traveltime_table}
+    )

-where `STATION` and `PHASE` are station name and seismic phase strings, respectively.
+where ``STATION`` and ``PHASE`` are station name and seismic phase strings, respectively.

 Saving your LUT
 ---------------
-If you provided a ``save_file`` argument to the ``compute_traveltimes`` function, the LUT will already be saved.
-In any case, the lookup table object is returned by the `compute_traveltimes` function if you wish to explore the object further.
-We use the `pickle` library (a Python standard library) to serialise the LUT, which essentially freezes the state of the LUT.
+If you provided a ``save_file`` argument to the :func:`compute_traveltimes` function, the LUT will already be saved.
+In any case, the lookup table object is returned by the :func:`compute_traveltimes` function if you wish to explore the object further.
+We use the :mod:`pickle` library (a Python standard library) to serialise the LUT, which essentially freezes the state of the LUT.
 If you have added 3rd-party traveltime lookup tables to the LUT, you will need to save using:

 ::